johnhelmuth/in-dire-straits-content/tatterpedia/4.sapient-species/index.md

 The Calcoran Schools are a sapient species who evolved underwater, and are considered by humans to be a cross between jellyfish and dolphins.
 They are widely spread across known space, and strive to "civilize" the galaxy.
-Their financial systems are dominant in all of the larger clusters of known space, and in most of the remaining clusters, so much so that sometimes the species are just referred to as "the Bankers."
+Their financial systems are dominant in all the larger clusters of known space, and in most of the remaining clusters, so much so that sometimes the species are just referred to as "the Bankers."

-They organized and funded the coalition that resisted the Invictic Swarm's expansion into the greater galaxy.
+They organized and funded the coalition that resisted the Invicta Swarm's expansion into the greater galaxy.

 ![Picture of a Calcoran School sapient.](/images/Calcoran.svg){align="center"  size="large" caption="Picture of a Calcoran School sapient."}